WICG/nav-speculation/fetch.md

 One alternative to our referrer redaction proposal above that has been considered is capping the referrer policy of all speculative navigation requests to `strict-origin-when-cross-origin`.
-This is a pretty good alternative especially in simplicity, but the major downside of this proposal is the confusion it may lead to mismatches when attempting to activate a [prerendering browsing context][4].
+This is a pretty good alternative especially in terms of simplicity, but the major downside of this proposal is that it makes activating a [prerendering browsing context][4] prone to unintentional mismatches.

 Note that prerender activations are keyed on the prerender request's referrer policy, so changing the prerender's referrer policy to something other than what the developer intended (by capping it) could lead to activation mismatches